April 19, 2014

 Diarrhea is one of the most common problems for people living with HIV (HIV+).
-It can affect as many as 80 percent of HIV+ people.
-While diarrhea caused by advanced HIV disease has decreased, many HIV+ people have diarrhea from their HIV drugs.
+It can affect as many as eight out of ten HIV+ people.
+While diarrhea caused by advanced HIV disease has decreased, some HIV+ people have diarrhea from their HIV drugs.

 Diarrhea occurs when you have bowel movements more often than you usually do and/or have very loose, watery stool.
 Many factors can cause diarrhea.
 Some of these include:

 When you have diarrhea, your body loses fluid and you can become dehydrated.
 In addition to losing water, your body loses minerals called electrolytes, such as sodium and potassium.

 It is important to keep drinking plenty of clean, safe water or other clear, unsweetened fluids such as non-caffeinated or herbal teas, broths, or club soda.
 Try to avoid non-clear liquids like milk, juices, and sodas, as these can actually make the diarrhea worse.
 You can replace electrolytes by drinking Gatorade, PowerAde, or Pedialyte.
 Pedialyte, while made for children, is also great for adults -- it has much less sugar than typical sports drinks and comes as a drink or as popsicles.

 Diarrhea can also lead to malnutrition (not getting enough nutrients from your food).
 Diarrhea sometimes prevents food from staying in your gut long enough for your body to absorb the nutrients it needs.
 Also, if HIV has damaged your gut, it can not absorb nutrients very well.
 This means that you will not get important vitamins, minerals, protein, and calories from your food.

 Having diarrhea can also make you not want to eat.
 When you do not eat because you do not want to have diarrhea, you are at risk for malnutrition.